tamberg/pi-cam/README.md

 ## Set up the SD card
 On your computer

+- Install _Pi Imager_ from https://www.raspberrypi.com/software/
-- , plug in the SD card
+- Plug in the SD card
--
+- Choose device Pi 3
+- Choose Pi OS (other) > Pi OS Lite (64-bit)
+- Choose SD card storage (compare size)
+- Next > Edit > Set Wi-Fi credentials, user _pi_, password, enable SSH, etc.
+- Wait for the SD card to be written
+- Plug the SD card into the Pi

 ## Set up the disk
 On the Pi.